 Middlesex, Elgin, Oxford, Norfolk, Brant Counties 2011

 In 2011-2012, the Sand Plains Community Development Fund invested in trails across these five counties in south central Ontario.
-This regional project was initiated by E.O.N., an association of representatives from heritage and cultural sites who share a common interest in preserving and promoting heritage and culture in southwestern Ontario.
+This regional project was initiated by the Elgin Norfolk Oxford Association of Curators, Archivists and Directors.
+More than 100 quilts on five trails were created.

-Mary Gladwin, one of the organizers said, “It was such an amazing project that E.O.N. members decided to continue promoting barn quilts and encourage other cultural-heritage organizations to get involved in the Ontario Barn Quilt Trails movement.”
+Mary Gladwin, one of the organizers said, “It was such an amazing project.
+Our members decided immediately to promote barn quilts and encourage other cultural-heritage organizations to get involved in the movement.”

-The Sand Plains Community Development Fund is administered by the Ontario Association of Community Futures Development Corporations.
-The fund targeted community-based initiatives that support regional development, attract and retain people and investment, and stimulate business development and job creation.
-For more information on the Sand Plains Community Development Fund: http://www.sandplains.ca/cesupport.asp
+The Sand Plains Community Development Fund was a federal investment fund administered by the Ontario Association of Community Futures Development Corporations.
+The fund targeted community-based initiatives that attracted people and investment.

 Ontario Barn Quilt Trails 2013